What’s the best time for journaling? Whenever you’ll actually do it.

 As a result, my writing tends to be either “big picture” journaling, or exploration of a problem gnawing at me the previous day that I’ve had a chance to sleep on.

-5. Starting the day with a luxurious focus on my well-being and personal growth reminds me of the importance of self-care.
+Starting the day with a luxurious focus on your well-being and personal growth reminds you of the importance of self-care.
 In order to help others and live fully, I need to take care of myself first.
 Dedicating an hour every morning to reinforcing myself prepares me to go out into the world energized and able to focus on others.

 Those are the reasons I write in the morning.
 Morning journaling works perfectly for me and it’s easy for me to maintain.
 If you’re not a morning person, that likely sounds like cruel and unusual punishment.
 Which is why it’s essential that you find the time of day that works best for you.